 There’s really no better way to practice than to be fully immersed in the environment, and no more perfect way to taste a culture than through their food.

 Connecting with locals and travelers alike also means your child might just find their new best friend.

-One of my favorite moments at iD Tech is when an Italian camper contacted us to help find his American camp buddy from the previous year so they could attend our summer programs held at MIT together again.
+One of my favorite moments at iD Tech is when an Italian camper contacted us to help find his American camp buddy from the previous year so they could attend our summer programs held in the Boston area together again.
 (We totally got them in contact and they did, in fact, attend another session together!)

 2. Explore history